DynamicsAndNeuralSystems/pyspi/README.md

 ## Our Contributors 🌟

+### Lead Developer
+We are thankful for the contributions of each and everyone who has helped make this project better.
+Whether you've added a line of code, improved our documentation, or reported an issue, your contributions are greatly appreciated!
+Below are some of the leading contributors to _pyspi_:

 <a href="https://github.com/DynamicsAndNeuralSystems/pyspi/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=DynamicsAndNeuralSystems/pyspi" />
 </a>

 ## License 🧾
 _pyspi_ is released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0).